bladeacer/ObsiThemeRef/docs/credits/index.md

 - `@Blitz` on the OMG discord for embedding screenshots

+- `@DiCaver` on the Obsidian Forum for fixing the leaderboard sorting

 # Tools and software
 These tools were essential in the process of making this possible